Channel Shortening by Large Multiantenna Precoding in OFDM: Asymptotic Rate Analysis

 The normalized power delay profile (PDP) of the ETU channel is displayed on the upper part of Fig.~\ref{fig:Optimization}.
 As it can be seen, with a 60 kHz SCS, 3 channel taps are escaping the normal CP length.
 The lower part of Fig.~\ref{fig:Optimization} shows the asymptotic rate~\eqref{eq:rateTFinf} of TF-precoding as a function of the truncation threshold $\Th$ and for different operational SNRs.
-For each SNR, the smallest threshold value maximizing the rate is indicated by a $*$-symbol.
+For each SNR, the smallest threshold value maximizing the rate is indicated by a star-symbol.
 In the high-SNR regime, ${\rm SNR_{op}} \gtrsim 25$ dB, one verifies that the rate is maximized by precoding only according to the channel paths inside the CP and thus here $\tau_{\max}^\infty=\Ncp+1$ maximizes the rate.
 For ${\rm SNR_{op}} = 20 $ and $15 $ dB, the rate is maximized with a $\Ncp+1 < \tau_{\max}^\infty < L$, selecting some, but not all, paths outside the CP.
-We observe that selection of the optimum truncation threshold has only a significant impact in the high-SNR regime.
+We observe that selection of the optimum truncation threshold has only a significant impact in the high-SNR regime, i.e., when the threshold is set to match the CP length as $\Th = \Ncp+1$.
 Similar results and conclusions can be found in~\cite{PitavalGlobecom18} for the TDL-C channel~\cite{3GPPTR38.900}, which is a denser version of the ETU channel with 24 taps.
 TDL-C has a tunable delay scaling selected in~\cite{PitavalGlobecom18} to 2 $\mu $s, i.e. twice larger than the maximum recommended value in~\cite{3GPPTR38.900}, in order to better highlight the trade-off between interference cancellation and multipath-combining gain in the precoding design.
 In general, this trade-off is exacerbated if some strong channel paths are arriving shortly after the end of the CP.
 Such scenario would equivalently occur for a TDL-C channel with 1 $\mu$s and a twice larger SCS of $120$ kHz.